s-banks/java-fundamentals-review/README.md

     - Add a protected instance property named `color` that is a String.
 This property represents the color of each instance of **Cat**.
-    - Write the constructor on **Cat** that defines 4 parameters: the age of the cat, a boolean indicating whether the cat is a herbivore, what the cat's name is, and the color of the cat.
+    - Write the constructor on **Cat** that defines 4 parameters: the age of the cat, a boolean indicating whether the cat is a rescue, what the cat's name is, and the color of the cat.
 The corresponding properties of the object should be set based on the arguments passed to the constructor.
      (Hint: use of the super constructor may be useful here)
     - Write a getter and setter on the **Cat** class for the `color` property.